uon-language/specification/spec.md

   * end position
   * identified type (if identified)
   * object, the parsed object when available
-  * The idea is to not descend through all the tree.
+  * The idea is not to descend through all the trees.
 Long and complex strings can be parsed at a glance by just looking at the first non-escaped closing `"`.
 The preparsed scalar.
     * The type is identified so we have `(0, 32, 'int')`
     * The type isn't identified yet so we have `(0, 32, None)`
     * The type can only be a list of some types `(0, 32, ('int', 'float'))`